MRChemSoft/mrcpp/doc/mrcpp_api/mwfunctions.rst

 The following functions will *define* MW coefficients where there are none, and thus *require* that the output ``FunctionTree`` is in an *undefined* state.
-All functions marked with adaptive grid will use the same building algorithm:
+All functions marked with 'adaptive grid' will use the same building algorithm:

 1. Start with an initial guess for the grid
 2. Compute the MW coefficients for the output function on the current grid